What's on this list and what isn't

 Some sets of books are difficult to sort as a series or as a single work in multiple parts.
 For example, the multiple volumes of Marcel Proust's Remembrance of Things Past, like those of J.R.R.
 Tolkien's The Lord of the Rings, are usually printed separately but together the volumes are considered to form a single novel.

-What's on the list:
+What's on this list:

 What isn't: